Skip to main content

 One of the best parts of being a member of an alumni association is the network that comes with it.
 An alumni network connects you with a number of professional contacts and other alumni across broad industries and interests.

-Gloria J. Lee, vice president of the SNHU Alumni Board of Directors"The alumni network can be incredibly beneficial to those that leverage it after graduation," said Gloria J. Lee '21MBA, vice president of the SNHU Alumni Board of Directors, noting that it can offer career support and guidance, networking opportunities, charity involvement and more.
+"The alumni network can be incredibly beneficial to those that leverage it after graduation," said Gloria J. Lee '21MBA, vice president of the SNHU Alumni Board of Directors, noting that it can offer career support and guidance, networking opportunities, charity involvement and more.

 Alumni share experiences with others in the network.
-"They want to see others succeed.
-I have seen alum come back to campus and recruit students," said Bouchard.
-"They know how much their experience has benefited them in their professional career.
-So, they hope to connect with alum with the hopes of working with them."
+"They want to see others succeed," said Bryan Bouchard '01 '04MBA, an assistant professor of accounting at SNHU.
+"I have seen alum come back to campus and recruit students.
+They know how much their experience has benefited them in their professional career."

-Whether you're building your brand, creating business connections or getting involved in other organizations, an alumni network is an excellent opportunity for establishing potential long-term, mutually beneficial relationships — and stay connected with others who have an experienced earning a degree with your university.
+Whether you're building your brand, creating business connections or getting involved in other organizations, an alumni network is an excellent opportunity for establishing potential long-term, mutually beneficial relationships — and stay connected with others who have experienced earning a degree with your university.

-Elizabeth St. Jean, director of people strategic initiatives at SNHU“I have had the best conversations with alumni that have helped me talk through career moves, life changes and so much more," said Elizabeth St. Jean ’15 '23MBA, director of people strategic initiatives at SNHU.
+“I have had the best conversations with alumni that have helped me talk through career moves, life changes and so much more," said Elizabeth St. Jean ’15 '23MBA, director of people strategic initiatives at SNHU.
 "My connection with alumni has helped me get closer with professional connections with companies I have dreamt of working for as well as helped me plan for future moves financially.”

 As you finish your degree, you may start thinking about your next steps.
 Joining an alumni network can help you connect and build lasting relationships with like-minded people even after graduation.